SqueezyDough/web-app-from-scratch-1920/README.md

 # Hearthstone Evergreen
-In this course I will create client-side a web app using a template engine and a routing micro-libraries.
+In this course I will create client-side a web app using a template engine and a routing micro-library.

 ### Learning goals
 > - You can add structure to your code by applying patterns.
 You can defend the choice for the chosen patterns